 This is a short-lived plant that rarely exceeds 15 years before it dies back.
 Here is a fun bit of Frailea information.
 If plants are growing where no water is available, they have the interesting ability to hide in the soil.
 Don't be shocked if your plant seems to have disappeared, as it is simply retracted under the soil just as it would do in the dry season in its native region.
 Once sufficient moisture is available, the plant swells and is again visible on the top of the soil.

 Caring for Frailea is a balancing act between sufficient moisture but periods of soil drying, so water is the biggest challenge in Frailea cactus care.
 Choose water that is free from heavy minerals.
-Water well once per week in summer, but in spring and fall water only once every 3 weeks or when the soil is quite dry to the touch.
+Water well once per week in summer, but in spring and fall water only once every three weeks or when the soil is quite dry to the touch.
 The plant experiences no growth in winter and does not need water.

 Learn more at How to Grow and Care for Frailea.